Do You Get Defensive?

 Prefer to Listen?
 Play Audio Version

-When you get defensive do you feel more open to the views of others or do you close up like a clam?
-Are you more likely to say things you regret or do you have respectful conversation?
+When you get defensive, do you feel more open to the views of others, or do you close up like a clam?
+Are you more likely to say things you regret, or do you have a respectful conversation?
 Is your mind more or less creative?

 It’s very difficult to be objective and see the other person’s point of view when we are in a defensive state.
 Our emotions cause us to become less effective in our interactions and decision-making and more at risk of offending and alienating people.